 Of course, onboarding people directly who know next js is not easy.
-Most people are aware of react and it is farely small learning curve to learn next js if you know react js.
+Most people are aware of react and it is a fairly small learning curve to learn next js if you know react js.
 Things considered before choosing it: React, Gatsby

-We went with, well-known, Material UI and bought templates for MUI store which costed us 70$ but it accelerated the frontend development with premade components.
+We went with, a well-known, Material UI and bought templates for MUI store which cost us 70$ but it accelerated the frontend development with premade components.
 And also ensured that ongoing maintenance and labor costs aren't sky-high.
 Things considered before choosing it: TailwindUI Kit, Chakra UI, Evergreen, DaisyUI

 S3 has a free tier for 1 year which was sufficient for our use case as we majorly used to it store images and we minimized the read count and latency by using a CDN.
 Things considered before choosing it: Azure, Google Cloud

 It was pretty straightforward as this is the best middleware if you want to reduce your time to market by a few months.
 Hasura provides a GraphQL API layer over are well loved postgres DB.
-We get row level authorization and farely simplified GraphQL endpoints to be used directly with the frontend.
-It is easy to setup and scale.
-You can use Hasura cloud initially to host it and also migration to AWS if you exceed free tier easily.
-You can use any GraphQL client like Apollo and Urql to connect to it, we chose urql but that is a story in itself.
+We get row-level authorization and fairly simplified GraphQL endpoints to be used directly with the frontend.
+It is easy to set up and scale.
+You can use Hasura cloud initially to host it and also migration to AWS if you exceed the free tier easily.
+You can use any GraphQL client like Apollo and Urql to connect to it, we chose Urql but that is a story in itself.
 Things considered before choosing it: Making direct SQL calls, apollo and prisma GraphQL.